-My NameHero review — Why I chose NameHero hosting over WPX, Cloudways, DigitalOcean, BigScoots, and any number of other possible WordPress hosts.
+My NameHero review — Five reasons why I chose NameHero hosting over WPX, Cloudways, DigitalOcean, BigScoots, and any number of other possible WordPress hosts.

 This post contains affiliate links that earn us a commission if you use them.

 After two years of hosting my website on a DigitalOcean droplet, I migrated my site to NameHero.
 There are many reasons I wanted to do this — speed, ease of management, and features — and NameHero exceeded all my expectations.

 So I wanted to put down a NameHero review because there's very little out there about this hosting service.
 So here it is — five reasons why I chose NameHero as my new host for our site with 100K+ monthly pageviews.

 Spoiler...
 I chose NameHero because it the fastest, most full-featured, AND the cheapest!
 Check here for NameHero's latest sign-up deals — with the current 68% discount promotion it's $103.10 for the starter plan for THREE YEARS.

 NameHero review — In a nutshell

 - A bit about our website and its background (for comparison purposes)

 These are the five reasons why I chose NameHero: